Want to continue your education but have a little freedom too? An apprenticeship could be for you.

 - Offer to do work experience in your chosen industry.
 This gives the employer a chance to see you working, whilst you gain valuable experience to add to your CV.

-We can deliver apprenticeships in a range of subjects; once you have found an employer come and speak to us.
-We can talk to the employer about what they need to do next and support them through the process of employing an apprentice.
+Once you have found an employer, come and speak to us; we can talk to the employer about what they need to do next and support them through the process of employing an apprentice.